CyberAlpaca/squish-test-balancer/README.md

-# Squish Test Distributor
+# Squish Test Balancer

-The **Squish Test Distributor** is a Python-based tool designed to distribute and execute Squish test cases across multiple Squish servers efficiently.
+The **Squish Test Balancer** is a Python-based tool designed to distribute and execute Squish test cases across multiple Squish servers efficiently.
 It leverages historical execution times to optimize the distribution of test cases, ensuring that longer-running tests are prioritized and balanced across available servers.
 This tool is particularly useful for teams running large test suites and looking to reduce overall execution time.

 ## Features